 Before enabling System Activity on a customer-hosted Looker deployment with a MySQL backend, verify that you have properly set up the user for the backend database.
-Specifically, you must perform the step to
+Specifically, you must perform the step to grant all on looker_tmp.* to '<DB_username>'@'%'; before you enable the System Activity feature.
+See the procedure on the Migrating the Looker backend database to MySQL documentation page.

-Looker admins and users who have been granted the see_system_activity
+Looker admins and users who have been granted the see_system_activity permission have access to Looker's System Activity Explores in the Explore menu.

-By default, System Activity data is stored in Looker’s internal database.
-In this configuration, Looker stores a maximum of 90 days of historical query and event data.
-It is not possible to query System Activity data using SQL Runner as permissions for Looker’s internal database are limited.
+It is not possible to query System Activity data using SQL Runner as permissions for Looker's internal database are limited.

 The text in filters run by users is accessible in System Activity and can be viewed by any user who has permission to view the System Activity model.

 Take action: Modify who has view access to the System Activity model.
 Looker admins have access to this model by default.
-Non-admin users can be granted access to the System Activity model if they are given the
+Non-admin users can be granted access to the System Activity model if they are given the see_system_activity permission.

-permission.System Activity dashboards and Explores are restricted in the number of concurrent queries that can be run.
+System Activity dashboards and Explores are restricted in the number of concurrent queries that can be run.
 This restriction may increase loading times for System Activity Explores.

 Chat Team Tip: Time-based data in System Activity is stored in the Looker System time zone.
-See the Using Time Zone Settings documentation page for more information.
+See the Using time zone settings documentation page for more information.

 System Activity Explores